Get in Touch Close Menu

 • For basic individual Data Leakage Prevention, tools such as an Intrusion Detection System (IDS) alert when an attacker attempts to access sensitive data.

-• Another primary data loss prevention tool is Antivirus software which prevents attackers from compromising sensitive environments holding data in the first place.
+• Another primary data loss prevention tool is Antivirus software, which prevents attackers from compromising sensitive environments that hold data.

 • Alternatively, a firewall blocks unauthorised access to systems storing sensitive data.